Embedding

 Step 2: Add the Component Tag

-Step 3: Configure Attributes
+Step 3: Configure Attributes and Properties

 The following attributes are available for the Builder and Renderer components.
 These attributes control various aspects of the form’s behavior and appearance, including the form’s layout, customization options, and integration with external systems.